brainhack-school2023/project_template/README.md

 ---
 type: "project" # DON'T TOUCH THIS ! :)
 date: "2020-05-16" # Date you first upload your project.
-# Title of your project (we like creative title)
-title: Mechanism of delusion and hallucination in schizophrenia based on the quadripartite model
+# Mechanism of delusion and hallucination in schizophrenia based on the quadripartite model

-# List the names of the collaborators within the [ ].
-If alone, simple put your name within []
-names: [MengHuaKuo]
+ [MengHuaKuo]

 # Your project GitHub repository URL
 github_repo: [https://github.com/PSY6983-2021/project_template](https://github.com/MengHuaKuo/KuoMengHua_project)

-# If you are working on a project that has website, indicate the full url including "https://" below or leave it empty.
-website:

 # List +- 4 keywords that best describe your project within [].
 Note that the project summary also involves a number of key words.
 Those are listed on top of the [github repository](https://github.com/PSY6983-2021/project_template), click `manage topics`.
 # Please only lowercase letters
-tags: [project, github, markdown, brainhack]

-# Summarize your project in < ~75 words.
-This description will appear at the top of your page and on the list page with other projects..

-summary: "Each project repository should have a markdown file explaining the background and objectives of the project, as well as a summary of the results, and links to the different deliverables of the project.
-Project reports are incorporated in the BHS [website](https://psy6983.brainhackmtl.org/project)."
+tags: [res-fMRI, schizophrenia, hallucinations, delusions]

+# Summarize
+A total of 341 HC and 213 SCZ patients were recruited in this study.
+Ensemble empirical mode decomposition was employed to decompose voxel-wised resting-state functional Magnetic Resonance Imaging (rs-fMRI) data into intrinsic mode functions (IMFs) within regions according to the quadripartite model.
+We trained multiple classifiers with the various features extracting from the IMFs, including instantaneous frequency, amplitude, and phase, as well as mean frequency, amplitude, standard deviation and sample entropy of rs-fMRI data.

 ### Background